Wahab-Al/Fashion-Backend-Server/README.md

-# Fashion -Backend-server: 🛍️👗
+# Fashion-Payment-Gateway: 🛍️👗
-**Fashion-Backend-server** Node.js and Express.js backend that serves as a dedicated API gateway for Stripe payment integration.
+**Fashion-Payment-Gateway** Node.js and Express.js backend that serves as a dedicated API gateway for Stripe payment integration.

 ---